marcelbelato/marcelbelato/README.md

 🚗 My journey in the world of programming began 15 years ago, and I've been on an exciting learning adventure ever since.

-📚 I'm currently focused on study and practice how to lead pepople.
+📚 I'm currently focused on study and practice how to lead people.

 🔎 Feel free to explore my repositories and don't hesitate to reach out!
 I'm always open to collaboration and new opportunities.